Tang Cavalry 大唐骑兵

 expansion of Turkic language and the advent of Islam in the Tarim Basin.

 The Tang then maintained control over the Western Regions for another century, but the loss of the Hexi Corridor to the Tibetans after the An Lushan rebellion caused the Four Garrisons to be cut off from the Tang empire and finally lost to the Tibetans for the second and last time in the 790s.
-By then, a second, renewed Gokturk Khanate had risen as a result of rebellion against the Tang, however, as befits the irony, meddling, and counter-meddling of this era was themselves completely annihilated by the Uighurs~ another Turkic group allied with the Tang.
 The Uighurs would benefit the most from this struggle.

 Central Asia absorbed much cultural influences from the conflict.
 Ironically, because the Turk's ancestors have actually originated from Modern Mongolia and had mostly operated there in the centuries before the conflict~ with the deployment of such vast Turkic communities as military garrisons and colonizers, this conflict actually began a billiard- ball effect of sending out Turkic Migrations that ultimately spilled the Turks into the Middle East.
 Through the breach of this natural membrane, which had formerly contained the Turks within the northern steppes, Turkic culture and language spread further into the deserts of Central Asia and would one day be exposed to the influence of Islam that would cause a genocidal civil war between rival Turkic princes that would fatally end Buddhism for all the Turkic powers in the region to be replaced by Islam.